hannobraun/caterpillar/concept.md

 clarify my own thinking, by way of writing.
 If it has the side effect of communicating my ideas to someone else, all the better.

+The goal of this next prototype is to figure out a better approach to building Caterpillar, based on what I've learned so far with previous prototypes.

+It might be successful or not.
+If it is, it can be the basis for further development.
+If it's not, it will yield more insights, and show more avenues for further exploration in future prototypes.

 This is currently a work in progress.

 ## Problems